Cassini, NASA's 13-year Saturn mission, has ended

 For about a minute, Cassini was able to transmit new data about the planet's composition as long as its antenna remained pointed toward Earth, with the assist from small thrusters.
 Then, the spacecraft burned and disintegrated due to the heat and high pressure of the hostile atmosphere.
 It became part of the planet it set out to explore.

+"It was a perfect spacecraft," said Julie Webster, spacecraft operations chief.
+"Right to the end, it did everything we asked it to.
+It's perfect, it's perfect."

 No spacecraft has ever been so close to Saturn.
+The last few seconds of the Cassini mission provided the "first taste" of the atmosphere of Saturn, NASA said.

 "You can think of Cassini as the first Saturn probe," said Linda Spilker, Cassini project scientist.

 On Thursday, Cassini took its last images and transmitted all the data on its recorder to prepare for the final plunge.
+The final data from Friday is already being processed and analyzed.

 For the team behind the mission, losing their spacecraft is bittersweet: Many are sad that the mission is over but excited to see the groundbreaking science provided by unprecedented proximity to Saturn during the final dive.

+The team members that have worked together from concept to the final minutes exchanged hugs and tears in Mission Control at NASA's Jet Propulsion Laboratory in California after the loss of signal was confirmed.

+"Things never will be quite the same for those of us on the Cassini team now that the spacecraft is no longer flying," Spilker said.
+"But, we take comfort knowing that every time we look up at Saturn in the night sky, part of Cassini will be there, too."

-After launching in 1997, traveling nearly a million miles and reaching the Saturn system in 2004, Cassini spent 13 years exploring the planet and its moons.
+After launching in 1997 and reaching the Saturn system in 2004, Cassini spent 13 years exploring the planet and its moons.
 The data and images led to numerous discoveries that changed how scientists think about our solar system.

+"A superb machine in an amazing place doing everything possible to reveal the mysteries and secrets of our solar system," Maize said.
+"This morning, a lone explorer, a machine made by humankind, finished its mission 900 million miles away.
+To the very end, the spacecraft did everything we asked.
+We believe we got every last second of data.
+We have indeed accomplished everything we set out to do."

 Why the dramatic ending?